brucek/brucek.github.io/_drafts/power-irv.md

 # But I thought the Condorcet method doesn't always work?

 Wait, what are you, some kind of electo-nerd?
 OK, ok, ok, you're right - that's totally true.
-Much like the rhythm method, the Condorcet method doesn't always work either.
+Much like the rhythm method, the Condorcet method doesn't always work.

 **What?!?!
 How's that?**